-Annual environmental watering priorities for surface water (annual priorities) have been prepared for the EMLR WRP area each year since 2013 in accordance with Basin Plan requirements.
+Annual environmental watering priorities for surface water (annual priorities) have been prepared for the EMLR WRP area since 2013 in accordance with Basin Plan requirements.
 The Basin Plan provides for the level of detail in annual priorities to vary according to local conditions, and statutory and other arrangements prevailing in the water resource plan area (Section 8.24).
-It also allows for a single instrument to identify annual priorities for greater than one year (s8.23).
-Due to the nature of the region and minimal change in annual priorities from year-to-year, this year the information presented within this document represents the annual priorities for the EMLR WRP area for two water years, being 2021/22 and 2022/23.
+It also allows for a single instrument to identify annual priorities for two or more years (ss8.23(b)).
+Due to the nature of the region, there is only planned environmental water in the area, and given there has been no changes to the rules related to environmental water, the information presented within this document represents the annual priorities for the EMLR WRP area for five water years, being 2025/26 to 2029/30.
+In the event there is a change in rules over the next 5 years, annual environmental water priorities will be updated.
 The development of these annual priorities is in accordance with the principles and methods described in Part 6 of Chapter 8 of the Basin Plan and enables South Australia to meet its obligations under the Basin Plan (Chapter 8 - Environmental Watering Plan).